aeturrell/deploy-api/README.md

 ## Here's one I built earlier!

 You can see the running version here: [https://app-qdvgjvqwza-nw.a.run.app](https://app-qdvgjvqwza-nw.a.run.app).
 You can find [the docs here](https://app-qdvgjvqwza-nw.a.run.app/docs).
-And [here's an example that returns data](http://0.0.0.0:8080/year/2021/geo_code/E08000007).
+And [here's an example that returns data](https://app-qdvgjvqwza-nw.a.run.app/year/2021/geo_code/E08000007).
 Note that one constraint of Cloud Run is that it takes a moment to start if no-one has used the link for a while.

 ## Final Thoughts

-The commoditisation of cloud services, and the great developments in Python as a language, have made it far, far easier to create APIs.
+The commoditisation of cloud services, and the great developments in Python as a language, have made it far, far easier to create high quality APIs.
 Although there are a few components to get your head around here, it's amazing how quickly you can create a working API.

 It's worth noting that, if all your API is doing is serving up tabular data, there's a much easier way to to this (even though building an API with FastAPI is so easy).
 You can use the excellent [datasette](https://datasette.io/).
 You can see a worked example of using it to [serve up some data here](https://github.com/aeturrell/datasette_particulate_matter).
 It seems like FastAPI would be much more useful with more unusually structured data, when you need to interact with data by writing as well as reading, or when you need cloud run to do other activities too (like pull from a Google database).
 NB: you could configure GitHub Actions to update a datasette instance, so simply updating a database on a schedule is entirely possible with datasette.